 Most importantly, fInd out about the death laws in your state.
 The law varies from state to state.
 Decide before hand, if you need a will, a trust, or both.
 Organize important documents such as birth, marriage, adoption, social security cards, and have them readily available.
 Keep a record of pin numbers, passwords etc.. in a secure spot.
 If you already have an attorney, accountant, or financial planner, include this information also in a secure spot.

 Have a life insurance policy.
-Peace of mind is a valuable thing.
+Even if you get a no medical exam life insurance – peace of mind is a valuable thing.
 Even with insurance, you will still need several thousand on hand as insurance companies can take months to send a check.
 You will need readily accessible funds to live off of until the check arrives.

 Open a spare checking account with both your names on it.
 Keep it open for a year after death to cash unexpected checks that may come your way.
 Other wise the checks end up in probate.